-Today, you’ll learn how to add a link to image in WordPress.
-It’s simple, easy and you will avoid any copyright or legal issues with people, Google and other search engines.
+Today, you’ll learn how to add a link to an image in WordPress.
+It’s simple, easy and you will avoid any copyright or legal issues with people, Google, and other search engines.

 The image caption is the section at the bottom of each image, where you can write the image source or other information related to that image.
 Generally, new bloggers and site owners never use the caption area of their images, or they add some words there.

 The most important thing about the image caption box is that you can add both, normal and HTML text.
 So, you can easily include a link with a word to your image source.

 All you have to do is to create your phrase, or the word with a link and switch to the text editor to copy the HTML code from there, and paste it to your image caption box.
 If you just need to know how to do that by HTML, it’s more than easy: